jcdaguila/phpplugin/README.md

 # Wordpress plugin

-How to create a WordPress plugin
+How to create a WordPress plugin that let you add customized filters in Woocommerce.

 Instructions to manually add a plugin to your WordPress website: